ShwetaRajputsk/ShwetaRajputsk/README.md

 Hi,I'm Shweta Rajput, a Full Stack Developer 🚀 from India.

--- 😄 Pronouns: She/Her.
+- 😄 Pronouns: She/Her.
--- 💼 I’m pursuing a master's degree in Computer Application 🎓 from SRM University 🏛.
+- 💼 I’m pursuing a master's degree in Computer Application 🎓 from SRM University 🏛.
-🔭 I’m currently working on a productivity app.
+- 🔭 I’m currently working on a productivity app.
-🌱 I’m currently learning Computer Vision.
+- 🌱 I’m currently learning Computer Vision.
-📚 I wants to learn Flutter
+- 📚 I want to learn Flutter.
-👯 I love contributing to the open-source projects and to the community.
+- 👯 I love contributing to open-source projects and the community.
-😍 Beside's programming, I enjoy eating food and traveling.
+- 😍 Besides programming, I enjoy eating food and traveling.
-💬 Ask me about anything, I would like to answer.
+- 💬 Ask me about anything; I would like to answer.

 📫 How to reach me:

-Email : shwetakashyap9420001@gmail.com
+- Email : shwetakashyap9420001@gmail.com
-Instagram : @insanemind_sk
+- Instagram : @insanemind_sk
-Portfolio : shwetarajputportfolio.xyz
+- Portfolio : shwetarajputportfolio.xyz